Free review on your application

-The programme offers six compulsory modules, taken by all, along with three elective modules from which you choose two modules.
+The master in Financial Mathematics (MSc) offers six compulsory modules, taken by all, along with three elective modules from which you choose two modules.
 There are lectures, examinations and coursework in eight modules altogether, including the six compulsory modules.
 Additionally, all students complete an individual research project on a selected topic in financial mathematics, leading to the submission of a dissertation.

 We aim to teach the key ideas in financial asset pricing theory from a modern perspective, using concepts and methods such as pricing kernels, market information filtrations, and martingale techniques.